hirak99/yabsnap/README.md

 ## Global flags

 * `--dry-run` Disables all snapshot changes.
 Shows what it would do instead.
+* `--config-file CONFIG-FILE` Specify which config file to operate on.
-* `--source` Restricts to the config which has the specified source.
+* `--source SOURCE` Restricts to the config which has the specified source, for example `--source /home`.
+The source must be specified in one of the config files.
+Alternatively, a config-file directly may also be specified with `--config-file CONFIG-FILE`.

 ## Commands
 ### `yabsnap create-config NAME`